 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates the highest data rate, in 0.5 Mb/s units, at which the STA has received a group addressed frame with a valid FCS during the measurement period.The Multicast Rate field is encoded with the MSB set to 1 to indicate that the data rate is in the basic rate set, and set to 0 to indicate that the data rate is not in the basic rate set.
+This attribute indicates the highest data rate, in 0.5 Mb/s units, at which the STA has received a group addressed frame with a valid FCS during the measurement period.The Multicast Rate field is encoded with the MSB set to 1 to indicate that the data rate is in the basic rate set, and set to 0 to indicate that the data rate is not in the basic rate set.
 The remaining 15 bit value is multiplied by 0.5 Mb/s to indicate the data rate.
 The Multicast Rate field is set to 0 by the STA to indicate that it has not received a group addressed frame with a valid FCS during the measurement period."

 ::= { dot11WNMMulticastDiagnosticReportEntry 11 }